JOURNEY TO FREEDOM

 Every Christian needs power to overcome temptation, get closer to God, and be of greater service.
 The power is faith, and the Word of God makes our faith stronger.
 How does it do that?

 The Word of God brings us truth and clarity.
-Our environments can bombard us with confusing messages, our own self-will can lead us in circles, and the devil can deceive us; but we can rely upon the Word of God to expose the lies of the world, the flesh, and the devil.
+Our environments can bombard us with confusing messages, our own self-will can lead us in circles, and the devil can deceive us; but we can rely upon the Word of God to expose the lies of the World, the flesh, and the devil.

-The Word of God assures us that as penitent sinners, we are forgiven from the cross for all of our sins (Luke 23:43 & 24:47).
+The Word of God in Christ (John 1:1) assures us that as penitent sinners, we are forgiven from the cross for all of our sins (Luke 23:43 & 24:47).
 Forgiveness thereby frees us from guilt.
 We no longer feel a need to continue to sin or make elaborate excuses in order to cover up or justify our previous sins.
 We are free to admit to God, ourselves, and others when we are wrong.

 It also shows us when we are on the right path (Psalm 119:105).
 The Word can reassure us that we are obeying God’s will.
-If we are confessing our sins as the Spirit makes us aware of them, forgiving the ones who wronged us, treating even annoying people with greater love, and daily surrendering to God’s will in both big and small matters, then we can be reassured by the Word.
+If we are confessing our sins as the Holy Spirit makes us aware of them, forgiving those who wronged us, treating even annoying people with greater love, and daily surrendering to God’s will in both big and small matters, then we can be reassured by the Word.
 The Word teaches that while salvation is a free gift, our obedience will be rewarded.
 The devil can no longer harass us with his accusations.

 When the devil can no longer convince us to avoid confession and repentance, when all his efforts to stop us from obeying God are no longer effective, he has another tactic he will use.
 He might try to persuade us that we are responsible for the sins of other people.
 People who lack true knowledge of God will sometimes try to use that against us.